Running a Development Copy of WordPress

 You may find that using a pre-integrated software appliance is a great way to get up and running with WordPress, especially in combination with virtual machine software (e.g., VMWare, VirtualBox, Xen HVM, KVM).

-Another software that can be used is Parallels, which you would have to pay for unlike virtual machine software.
+Parallels is another software that can be used.
+Unlike virtual machine software, it requires payment.
 It allows you to run both Mac and Windows on your machine.

-A software appliance allows users to altogether skip manual installation of WordPress and its dependencies, and instead deploy a self-contained system that requires little to no setup, in just a couple of minutes.
+A software appliance allows users to skip the manual installation of WordPress and its dependencies and instead deploy a self-contained system that requires little to no setup in just a couple of minutes.

 • TurnKey WordPress Appliance: a free Debian-based appliance that just works.
-It bundles a collection of popular WordPress plugins and features a small footprint, automatic security updates, SSL support and a Web administration interface.
-Available as ISO, various virtual machine images, or launch in the cloud.
+It bundles a collection of popular WordPress plugins and features a small footprint, automatic security updates, SSL support, and a Web administration interface.
+Available as ISO, virtual machine images, or launch in the cloud.

 Unattended/automated installation of WordPress on Ubuntu Server 16.04 LTS

-A popular approach to running a local copy of your live site is to use the same database for both local and live.
-Using the same database will allow you to work on you local copy and simply push changes from local to your production with no break in uptime.
+A popular approach to running a local copy of your live site is using the same local and live database.
+Using the same database will allow you to work on your local copy and push changes from local to your production with no break in uptime.

 Setup of the local copy

-Once you have your local files setup, you will need to modify wp-config.php in the root of your local install.
+Once you have your local files set up, you must modify wp-config.php in the root of your local install.

 define('WP_HOME', "https://{$_SERVER['HTTP_HOST']}");